Lecture Notes in Cosmology: Solutions to the Friedmann equations

 \begin{ex} Prove the results of Eqs.~\eqref{adustflat} and \eqref{EdSage}. \end{ex}

 \hrulefill

-Worse than the radiation-dominated case, it is impossible to analytically solve Friedmann equation \eqref{FriedEq2} for a dust-dominated universe when $K \neq 0$.
-But, as in the radiation-dominated case, it is possible to find an exact solution for $a(\eta)$.
-Let's write Eq.~\eqref{accEqconft} for the dust-dominated case:
+As for the radiation-dominated case, it is impossible to analytically solve the Friedmann equation in cosmic time \eqref{FriedEq2} for a dust-dominated universe when $K \neq 0$.
+However, as in the radiation-dominated case, it is possible to find an exact solution for $a(\eta)$ using the acceleration equation and the conformal time.
+Equation~\eqref{accEqconft} for the dust-dominated case reads:

+Note that $\rho a^3 = \rho_0 =$ is constant.
+We have already encountered this equation, cf. \eqref{newtequationcosmo}.
+The parameter $p$ introduced to solve the latter is the conformal time.

-Note that $\rho a^3 = \rho_0 =$ constant.
-The general solution is therefore the general solution of Eq.~\eqref{acceqconftraddom} plus a particular solution of Eq.~\eqref{acceqdustdometa}, that is: \hrulefill
+The general solution of Eq.~\eqref{acceqdustdometa} is the general solution of its homogeneous part, cf. Eq.~\eqref{acceqconftraddom}, plus a particular solution.
+That is: \hrulefill

-\begin{ex} Using the condition $a(0) = 0$ and employing Friedmann equation for a dust-dominated universe, i.e.
+\begin{ex} Using the condition $a(0) = 0$ and employing the Friedmann equation for a dust-dominated universe, i.e.

 as constraint, show that Eq.~\eqref{gensoldustdom} can be cast as:

 \end{ex}

 \hrulefill